 After fusing with muscle fibers, some satellite cells also provide new nuclei to promote the growth of muscle fiber.
 This helps the muscle fibers to synthesize more proteins and myofilaments (actin & myosin discussed earlier) in muscle cells.

-Generally, anything that affects the satellite cells is considered as muscle growth factors.
+Generally, anything that affects the satellite cells is considered a muscle growth factor.

 Hepatocyte Growth Factor (HGF): known as the critical regulator of satellite cells, HGF has been found to be involved in the migration of satellite cells to the damaged muscle area for repairment.

-Fibroblast Growth Factor (FGF): involved in muscle repairment after exercise, FGF may have a role in forming new blood capillaries during muscle regeneration.
+Fibroblast Growth Factor (FGF): involved in muscle repair after exercise, FGF may have a role in forming new blood capillaries during muscle regeneration.

-Insulin Growth Factor (IGF): has a crucial role in protein synthesis, regulating muscle mass growth, and muscle repairment.
+Insulin Growth Factor (IGF): has a crucial role in protein synthesis, regulating muscle mass growth, and muscle repair.

 This is the loss of muscle mass and strength caused by old age.
-The regenerative properties of skeletal muscle have been found to decrease with, and it’s correlated with the decline in satellite cells activity .
-That said, the adverse effects of aging have been shown to be improved or even reversed proper resistance training exercises.
+The regenerative properties of skeletal muscle have been found to decrease with time, and it’s correlated with the decline in satellite cells activity .
+That said, the adverse effects of aging have been shown to be improved or even reversed with proper resistance training exercises.

-Although men and women respond similarly to resistance training exercises, It’s been said that women cannot grow as much muscle as men and one of the key reasons for that is testosterone.
-As a steroid hormone, testosterone can stimulate the growth hormones discussed above and promote protein synthesis in the skeletal muscle.
+Although men and women respond similarly to resistance training exercises, women cannot grow muscle as quickly as men and one of the key reasons for that is testosterone.
+As a steroid hormone, testosterone stimulates the growth hormones discussed above and promote protein synthesis in skeletal muscle.
 Body size and body composition may also play a part in this.